geeksforsocialchange/gfsc-v3/content/project/dear-friend/index.md

 linktotext:
 image:
 imagealt:
-summary: "How we imagined, developed and ultimately realised a community-led project aimed at celebrating women in public life and telling the stories of past struggles for liberation."
+description: "How we imagined, developed and ultimately realised a community-led project aimed at celebrating women in public life and telling the stories of past struggles for liberation."
 weight: 100
 draft: true
 ---